 The UW Colleges was a single institution offering a freshman and sophomore level liberal arts education and consisted of 13 regional campuses and UW Colleges Online.
 The campuses are owned by the counties and/or municipalities where they are located, but are a fully integrated unit of the University of Wisconsin System.
-The UW Colleges is accredited by the Higher Learning Commission to award an Associate of Arts and Science degree for the completion of 60 general education credits.
+The UW Colleges is accredited by the Higher Learning Commission to award an Associate of Arts and Sciences degree for the completion of 60 general education credits.

 UW Colleges was created in approximately its current form after World War II when the Board of Regents adopted a formal policy encouraging counties and municipalities to provide land and buildings for use by the University of Wisconsin.
 At that time, the campuses were part of the UW-Extension.